Anti-miRNA oligonucleotides: Disorders/Therapeutics

 Many human disorders have been found to have some alterations in expression or aberrations involving miRNA.
 It has been found that miRNA have been involved in many key regulation pathways that are suspected to be related to cancer, viral genes, and metabolic pathways, as well as muscular disorders (specifically cardiovascularly related).
 By targeting cells affected with improper miRNA expression, the normal balance of the expression can be restored by using AMOs.
 By minimizing overexpression and increasing underexpression with AMOs, some of these genetic disorders can be potentially bypassed or at least have their symptoms minimized.
 This is done by hybridization of the AMOs to miRNA sequences that are involved in the expression of specific genes.
 The issue is finding a way for the AMOs to successfully perform their function in concentrations that are sufficient for success, while at the same time being low enough to avoid toxicity of the vector and AMOs themselves.

+Antagomirs are used as a method to constitutively inhibit the activity of specific miRNAs associated with disease.
+For example, antagomirs against miR-21 have been successfully used to inhibit fibrosis of heart and lung.